-EQ, or Emotional Intelligence, is a relatively new concept.
+Forbes defines emotional intelligence as “the ability to notice, identify, understand and manage our own feelings and the emotions of others.”
 It is now being combined with sales and customer service because of how comfortable it is.
 A person who can tell what another person is feeling and help them solve problems is a valuable asset to your team.

 Using emotional intelligence in sales, though, is not new.
 Even if this is the first time you have heard the phrase, someone has likely used this type of intelligence on you.

 Before you can use your emotional intelligence knowledge in car sales, it is essential to determine what consumers are looking for.
 Usually, there is a motivation or purpose behind the consumer.
 What is it?
 If you do not want to ask the person right out, then ask them simple questions about their life.
 Does this person have a family?
 Do they drive a lot?
 How long did they have their previous vehicle?